|Nutrition Facts (per serving)|

 The market for gluten-free flours has expanded in recent years because many people are quitting gluten for medical issues, or simply because they find it makes them feel better.
 Thus, the options in the baking aisle have gone from a couple of choices to many.
 No matter the blend or flour you choose, keep in mind that gluten-free flours go rancid much faster than wheat flours, so buy the amounts depending on how much you'd use and keep them in a sealed bag away from sunlight and heat, or in the fridge depending on the manufacturer's recommendation.
 Secondly, the easiest to use is an all-purpose blend, good for our recipe and other preparations like cakes and cookies.
 If you're using a gluten-free blend in a recipe that called for what flour, check on the label that you can substitute it a 1:1 ratio, because with some types of gluten-free flour you need less or more.
 Finally, use the gluten-free flour the recipe calls for because substitutions are tricky: rice flour is best for cooking to thicken sauces, but it might not be ideal for the cookie recipe you want to make.
 Meanwhile, oat flour is great for pancakes, but too dense for cakes.

-- 2 tablespoons light olive oil, light; or neutral vegetable oil
+2 tablespoons light olive oil, or neutral vegetable oil

-- 1 1/4 cup buttermilk, or a dairy-free substitute
+1 1/4 cups buttermilk, or a dairy-free substitute

 Measure dry ingredients together in a bowl.
 Whisk to combine.